mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.0-1.9.2/quick-start-guide/index.md

 ---
 layout: layout.pug
 navigationTitle: Quick Start
-excerpt: Using Couchbase Server and Couchbase Sync Gateway with DC/OS
+excerpt: Using Spinnaker with DC/OS
 title: Quick Start
 menuWeight: 15
 model: /services/spinnaker/data.yml
 render: mustache
 ---

-This section is a quick guide on how to configure and use {{ model.serverName }} with DC/OS.
+This section is a quick guide on how to configure and use {{ model.techName }} with DC/OS.

 # Prerequisites